nocksapp/checkout-woocommerce/readme.txt

 Accept Nocks payment methods in your store.

-Adds the feature to accept Gulden, iDEAL, SEPA and/or Nocks Balance payments in your WooCommerce webshop.
+Adds the feature to accept Bitcoin, Litecoin, Ethereum, Gulden, iDEAL, SEPA and/or Nocks Balance payments in your WooCommerce webshop.
 A list of features:

 * Set a price in EUR or NLG and let your users pay the live exchange rate in Gulden
 * Fill out your Nocks.com API key, select your prefered merchant account and you’re good to go